I mess up again. And again.

 It’s when I am broken that He shines bright in me.

-I give up on that bush and refuse to buy another string of lights.
 The lights on the Christmas tree, sparkling through the window, will have to do.
 It’s lovely to see houses glowing with lights, but this year, the decor will be simple.

 And I’m ok with that, because this broken empty bulb has a light shining inside her, all year round.